Are you planning to have custom photography done for your book cover?

 - A few options.
 Sending 2-5 shots can be very helpful, and that counts double if they are different: different angles (above, below, to both sides…), different poses, different zoom levels, etc.

 Also keep in mind: We will be adding text and cropping the images.
-So we’ll need some empty space (ex: sky or grass).
-Don’t be afraid of zooming out “too much” so there’s a bit more data to work with.
+So we’ll need some empty space (e.g.: sky, grass, texture).
+Don’t be afraid of zooming out a bit so there’s more space to work with.

 - And last, but not least, the technical specs.
-The quick answer is that an image taken by a modern DSLR will be high enough quality (resolution, size, etc.) to work with.
+The quick answer is that an image taken by a modern DSLR will be high enough quality (resolution, size, etc.) to work with, though using a low ISO will help reduce digital noise, which will make for a cleaner image.
 More specifically, though, the following details are the minimum requirements for the front/ebook cover: 300dpi, 1850x2800px.
 That said, please exceed those numbers whenever possible.
 It’s always better to have more to work with instead of less!

-If you and/or your photographer have any questions at all for me, just let me know.
+If you and/or your photographer have any questions for us, please just get in touch.